just-the-docs/just-the-docs/docs/navigation-structure.md

 title: UI Components
 nav_order: 2
 has_children: true
-parent: UI Components
-permalink: /ui-components
+permalink: /docs/ui-components
 ---
 ```

-Here we're setting up the UI Components landing page that is available at `/ui-components`, has children and is ordered second in the main nav.
+Here we're setting up the UI Components landing page that is available at `/docs/ui-components`, has children and is ordered second in the main nav.

 ### Child pages